This post contains affiliate links. Please see our disclosure policy.

 - It’s nourishing—You get a nice dose of protein and veggies, and if you’re living a low-carb lifestyle, this is great on a low-carb wrap or on it’s own.

-- Chicken—Thinly sliced boneless skinless chicken cutlets work best since a traditional chicken Philly sandwich uses finely chopped chicken, and the thinner cuts will resemble that more.
-If you don’t have already sliced chicken cutlets, you can see how to make chicken cutlets from chicken breasts here.
+- Chicken—Thinly sliced boneless skinless chicken cutlets work best since a traditional chicken Philly sandwich uses finely chopped chicken.
+The thinner cuts will resemble that.
+If you can’t purchase already packaged chicken cutlets, you can learn how to make chicken cutlets from chicken breasts here.
+Chicken tenderloins will also work.

 - Seasoning—Things are kept super simple as far as seasoning goes in this recipe, but you can play around.
 I’ve read that some folks enjoy using homemade Italian seasoning or even adding paprika to the mix.